Here’s the thing:

 At its simplest, competitive intelligence is information about your business competitors.
 You’ll use this information to inform your marketing strategies, from positioning to messaging, and even your product roadmaps.

 Competitive intelligence can also refer to the role, or practice, of collecting this info on your competitors.

 Dedicated competitive intelligence functions and roles are becoming more and more common in businesses today.
 Some argue that a competitive intelligence professional is one of the earliest roles a small business owner should look to fill.

 Because teams are doing competitive intelligence every day.
 Whether they know it or not.
 Even if you don’t have a dedicated role for it yet.

 Your competitive, goal-driven sales reps, for example, are interested in increasing their sales numbers.
 That involves getting to grips with who prospects choose when they don’t choose you.

 Yep.
 We’re talking about a competitor here.
 The information they manage to gather during their research is competitive intelligence - even if they don’t know it.

 That’s why, when you’re building out a competitive intelligence program, you’ll first assimilate all the competitor intelligence floating around in the business.

-The history of competitive
+The history of competitive intelligence

 Early on, competitive intelligence was covert and undercover.
 Before the internet, CI stemmed from a human intelligence model, borne from government intelligence agencies (think FBI).
-People would frame themselves as new customers and speak with competitors to gain pricing and product intel.
+People would frame themselves as new customers and speak with competitors to gain competitive pricing intelligence and product intel.